sk-zk/lookaround-map/README.md

 ## Embedding
 The panorama viewer can be embedded into another web page.
 Check out the sample code [here](https://gist.github.com/sk-zk/31df8318aead93695472b5952fb2d988).

+## Bots
+Please **do not make automated requests against the public instance**.
+Check if my Python library [streetlevel](https://github.com/sk-zk/streetlevel) satisfies your usecase, and if not, set up a local instance of the server to make requests against instead.

 ## Setup
 ```sh